 Our off road ‘go anywhere’ camper trailer, affectionately branded “The Taj”, combines the comfort of a permanent safari camp with the advantages of a mobile camp.
 This allows us to maintain flexibility in our tour programs, avoid the crowds and maintain our true bush camping concept, while adding comfort and convenience to our private tours.
 Our camper trailer is available on request for all of our private Kimberley Tours, private Kakadu Tours & private Karijini Tours.
 Check out the video below to witness how easy our camper trailer is to set up and pack down!

 Camper trailers are becoming more and more popular with travellers around Australia, and particularly with families.
 They offer a convenient & more comfortable alternative to the classic “tent camping”.
 Some people are not completely comfortable withe the idea of sleeping in a small tent at ground level, or prefer a ‘real bed’ to a swag.
 A camper trailer is the perfect solution- however, it is also a big investment.
 With Charter North 4WD Safaris, you can now book the full package- your professional tour guide, your fully customised private tour program & a tough off road trailer ready for adventure!

-Imagine this: No setting up tents or rolling swags (unless you prefer), above ground sleeping options with two queen size beds, fully ventilated sleeping area, totally insect proof annex with privacy and room to relax and change, with all weather suitability (rain, hail or shine).
+Imagine this: No setting up tents or rolling swags (unless you prefer), above ground sleeping options with two queen size beds, fully ventilated sleeping area and insect proof annex with privacy and room to relax and get changed.
 All this with less than 10 minutes set up time!
 This tour option is perfect for families and groups of friends or couples.
 So if you are a bit apprehensive about the full tent camping experience- this one might be perfect for you!

 Fantastic, family friendly trip – I can’t recommend it highly enough

 Travelled in September 2017 on family Kimberley tour with our camper trailer.